Supported by the Mercator Foundation Switzerland, the PSC awarded four transdisciplinary PhD fellowships.

 Our keynote spreakers Prof. Dr. Catherine Lyall, University of Edinburgh and Prof. Dr. Rachael Garrett, ETH Zurich gave an insight in their personal experience with TDR.
 After lunch two fishbowl workshops were conducted in order to generate discussion and Ideas.
-In the first round the needs of PhD students and the role and importance of supervision, mentoring and education within transdisciplinary programs where discussed:
+In the first round the needs of PhD students and the role and importance of supervision, mentoring and education within transdisciplinary programs were discussed:

 Representative Sergei Schaub, Mercator Fellow

 In the second round the needs of researchers and organisations especially the role of partners and stakeholder in transdisciplinary programs and the role of supporting structures were analysed:

 Representatives: Prof. Meredith Schuman (University of Zurich) & Prof. Christian Schöb (ETH Zurich)

 Facilitators: Dr. Rachael Garrett & Prof. Brian Belcher

 Results were harvested on Miro.

 |Changing snow loads and summer drought press alpine plants and force economy||A. Kahmen and E. Hiltbrunner